DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 - [PagingPanel](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/paging-panel/)
 - [DragDropContext](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/drag-drop-context/)

-Each plugin has properties with the 'Template' postfix.
-Components passed to such properties are templates.

-You can override templates by passing your component or rendering function, or return `undefined` from your custom template to render a UI item with a built-in template.
+The templates are defined via properties that end with the 'Template' postfix, which accept a rendering function.
+Assign a custom function to the required property to override the default rendering function.
+If you need to invoke the default behavior on certain conditions, make the custom function return `undefined`.

 ## License